orfeotoolbox/OTB/Documentation/Cookbook/rst/ExtendedFilenames.rst

 ::

     &gdal:co:<GDALKEY>=<VALUE>

 -  To specify a gdal creation option

 -  For gdal creation option information, see dedicated gdal documentation for each driver.
-For example, you can find `here
-<http://www.gdal.org/frmt_gtiff.html>`_ the information about the GeoTiff
+For example, you can find `here <http://www.gdal.org/frmt_gtiff.html>`_ the information about the GeoTiff create options
-create options.

 -  None by default